 Life is even harder for the nearly 17 million indigenous people who live in the Philippines.
 They often face discrimination and are excluded.
 Many children and families cannot access medical care, and many preventable diseases like tuberculosis, dengue fever and measles are common in their communities.

-Indigenous people in the Philippines are often bullied at school, which forces many children to leave school early
+Indigenous people in the Philippines are often bullied at school, which forces many children to leave school early.
+Approximately 2.8 million children in the Philippines do not go to school.

 Shirley decided to join a program run by Caritas Australia's partner in the Philippines, an organisation called SPACFI (this stands for Socio Pastoral Action Centre Foundation Inc).
-In this program, Shirley learned various skills that have helped to improve life for her family and community.
-Shirley trained to become an indigenous health worker and is now a leader in her community.
+In this program, Shirley learned many things that have helped to improve life for her family and community.
+Shirley trained to become an indigenous health worker.

-She can now earn an income as a health worker, and that has helped Shirley and her husband pay for their children's school fees, uniforms and supplies.
+She can now earn an income as a health worker, and that has helpexd Shirley and her husband pay for their children's school fees, uniforms and supplies.